rmjhynes/aws-master-pipeline/README.md

 ## To Be Fixed / Implemented

 ### Worker Pipelines Sourcing Build Specs
 Due to the way the modules are configured and called via a `for_each`, the build specs for the worker pipelines cannot be sourced from this code repo because they already source code from their respective GitHub code repos.
-This needs to be fixed / changed as currently the codebuild projects cannot run without their build specs.
+This needs to be fixed / changed as currently the worker pipeline codebuild projects cannot run without their build specs.